KayKim106/image-search/README.md

 # Search Image

- - This is basic React application that search images by typed word in search bar.
+ - This is a basic React application that find images by typed word in search bar.

 # Application information
  - This application is limited for searching images